R and RStudio

 dataset.
 Frequently used commands for loading a dataset are

-means any type of file can be loaded into R
+means any type of file can be loaded into R. These are the

 common file type.
 There are some other file types as well which is less